Man, Woman and Child: Film adaptations

 Masoom, a 1983 Bollywood film directed by film maker Shekhar Kapur, was an adaptation of the novel featuring Bollywood actors Naseeruddin Shah, Shabana Azmi and Saeed Jaffery.

 A Pakistani adaptation of this novel, Kabhi Alvida Na Kehna, was released in 1983 starring Shabnam and Javed Sheikh.

-Jab Pyaar Kisise Hota Hai, a 1998 Bollywood film starring Salman Khan and Twinkle Khanna was also an adaption of this novel.
+Jab Pyaar Kisise Hota Hai, a 1998 Bollywood film starring Salman Khan and Twinkle Khanna was also an adaptation of this novel.

 An Indonesian adaptation, directed by Sophan Sophiaan, was released in 1984.
 It starred Frans Tumbuan, Lenny Marlina, and Sandy Taroreh.

 Poo Poova Poothirukku, a 1987 Tamil language movie was also based on this book.